 Statistics: Wills by the numbers in Australia

-Planning for the future is a crucial yet often overlooked task, with many Australians delaying writing their Will.
+Planning for the future is a crucial yet often overlooked task, with many Australians putting off writing their Will for years before getting around to it.
 Our comprehensive research compiles key statistics on why people put it off, how interest in online Wills is growing, and the impact of the $3.5 trillion wealth transfer set to shape Australia’s future.

 How many Australians have a Will?